 Epsom salt has reportedly been used for over 400 years, ever since an English farmer discovered that the “bitter water” in his wells had remarkable healing properties on skin rashes and injuries.
 Read on to learn about the benefits of Epsom salt and how to use it in a bath.

 Magnesium absorption is the biggest benefit of an Epsom salt bath.
-There need to be more studies to confirm that your body can absorb magnesium across the skin.
-One 2004 study looked at 19 participants and found increased levels of magnesium and sulfate in the blood after the baths.
+There needs to be more studies to confirm that your body can absorb magnesium across the skin, but one 2004 study looked at 19 participants and found increased levels of magnesium and sulfate in the blood after the baths.

 |Benefits||Method||How it works|

 |softer skin||20-minute bath soak||may soften skin, reduce inflammation, and |

 |muscle soreness and pain||12-minute bath soak||reduces inflammation, muscle aches, and tension; there’s |